ARYA

 Click here to view the survey in full:

-For the usability test of different apps with the same user, I chose Aer Lingus and Ryanair.
-It became clear which parts were problematic and also showed places where the app genuinely tried to be misleading!
+During the test It became clear which parts were problematic and also showed places where the app genuinely tried to be misleading!
+This testing phase helped me clearly validated the need for an app that emphasizes clear communication, simple step-by-step flows and upfront pricing.

 analysis